 Following her passion for education and learning, Joyce was the middle school librarian for 33 years in Sibley, Iowa.
 She commuted from her home in Rushmore to Sibley and loved her opportunity to help young people learn.
 Prior to that, she taught English, Speech and Drama at Adrian High School and also taught for one year in Blooming Prairie.
 She served for two years as the Women’s Editor of the Worthington Daily Globe.
 Joyce had many travel opportunities with University of Minnesota Alumni group and with the First State Bank Golden Opportunities Club.
 Most importantly, Joyce loved people and enjoyed the company of her many friends and family.
 Joyce was a member of the First Presbyterian Church in Rushmore where she served as elder, Sunday school teacher, choir director, organist and participated in many church committees.
 Also she was an active member of the Presbyterian Women Group.
 Joyce enjoyed attending meetings and being involved with the Minnesota Valleys Presbytery.
 Joyce was a Rushmore City Council member, belonged to AAUW and was a board member for the First State Bank Southwest for 18 years.
 She served as a board member of the Adrian Health Care Foundation.

-Joyce is survived by her niece, Brenda (Larry) Stanton, Des Moines, Iowa, and their children, Brandon and his children, Blake and Jake; and Robyn (Tim) Mulcahy and their children, Carter and Colin; nephew, Bryan Joul, Colorado Springs, Col., and his children, Brianna, Rhian and Ashley; three brothers-in-law, Lloyd Engelkes, Rushmore; Stanley (LaDonn) Engelkes, Adrian; and Vernon (Beverly) Engelkes, Rushmore; and several nieces & nephews.
+Page 2 of 2 - Joyce is survived by her niece, Brenda (Larry) Stanton, Des Moines, Iowa, and their children, Brandon and his children, Blake and Jake; and Robyn (Tim) Mulcahy and their children, Carter and Colin; nephew, Bryan Joul, Colorado Springs, Col., and his children, Brianna, Rhian and Ashley; three brothers-in-law, Lloyd Engelkes, Rushmore; Stanley (LaDonn) Engelkes, Adrian; and Vernon (Beverly) Engelkes, Rushmore; and several nieces & nephews.

 Joyce was preceded in death by her husband, Jerry, her parents, maternal & paternal grandparents and her beloved brother Bernard.